rhdtownsend/gyre/doc/source/ref-guide/tidal-equations.rst

 This chapter outlines how the tidal equations (solved by the :program:`gyre_tides` frontend) are obtained.
-Given that many of the derivations parallel those in the :ref:`osc-eqns` chapter, the focus here is on the apsects unique to tides.
+Given that many of the derivations parallel those in the :ref:`osc-eqns` chapter, the focus here is on the aspects unique to tides.

 .. toctree::